KOHb - Getty Images

 Google Gemini 2.0, announced in December 2024, will enhance generative AI with multimodal capabilities and agentic AI features, integrating across Google services.

-Google, among the leading model builders in the generative AI world, debuted Gemini 2.0 -- the current iteration of its flagship Gemini family -- in December 2024.
+Google, one of the leading model builders in the generative AI world, previewed Gemini 2.0 -- the current iteration of its flagship Gemini family -- in December 2024.
+General availability of some of the model variants followed in February 2025.
 Gemini 2.0 focuses on agentic AI in multistage large language model workflows.

 Google's Gemini family, which, in many respects, succeeds the earlier Pathways Language Model family of LLMs, debuted with Gemini 1.0 in December 2023.
 Gemini 1.5 Pro debuted in February 2024 and was expanded throughout the year, leading to the embrace of agentic AI with Gemini 2.0.